LuiseFreese/mermaid/docs/DEPLOYMENT.md

   ```

 **Problem: "Application User not found" or "401 Unauthorized" in backend logs**
-- **Cause**: App Registration and Dataverse Application User not properly linked
+- **Cause**: App Registration and Dataverse Application User are not properly linked
 - **Solution**:
   ```powershell
   # Verify and recreate the Application User